 Signs of beta-ketothiolase deficiency often appear when a baby is about 1 year old.
 However, they can start as early as six months old or as late as 2 years old.

 Signs of the condition may include the following:

 The condition is caused by a change in the ACAT1 gene.
 This gene gives your body instructions for making the ACAT1 enzyme, which helps you digest certain proteins and fats.

-Without a working ACAT1 gene, your baby cannot make ACAT1 enzyme to properly break down certain proteins and fats.
-As a result, harmful toxins can build up in their body.
+Without a working ACAT1 gene, your baby cannot make enough working ACAT1 enzyme needed to properly break down certain proteins and fats As a result, harmful toxins can build up in their body.

 - Beta-ketothiolase deficiency is an autosomal recessive condition.
 Babies inherit the condition when each parent passes down a nonworking ACAT1 gene to their baby.
 Only babies with two nonworking ACAT1 genes—one from the mom and one from the dad—have this condition.

 - People with one working copy and one nonworking copy of the ACAT1 gene are called carriers.

 - Carriers do not have or develop the condition.
 However, they may pass down a nonworking copy of the gene to their children.